 Over the past decade, the Sewickley-born 29-year-old has served in myriad capacities including videography, helping out in press boxes, working in front offices and she’s been an assistant athletic director, among other things.

-According to the post-gazette.com, in many cases, those were the tasks Smith was explicitly hired to do, only finding her way to the baseball field after cold-emailing a coach at the three colleges she’s worked for or slowly expanding her role to include on-field baseball work.
+According to the post-gazette.com, in many cases, those were the tasks Smith was explicitly hired to do, only finding her way to the baseball field after cold-emailing a coach at the three colleges she’s worked for and slowly expanding her role to include on-field baseball work.

 “Several of my positions were positions that didn’t exist until I got there,” Smith said.
 “And not only did I help create them, but I expanded them based on what I believed I brought value and how I could actually help.”